-The salary ranges presented in this pay policy statement reflect the outcome of the national negotiations in 23/24, which resulted in a pay award of 3.50% for all chief officers and deputy chief officers.
-The pay award for 24/25 remains subject to negotiation and will be implemented once the relevant joint committees have reached an agreement.
+The salary ranges presented in this pay policy statement reflect the outcome of the national negotiations for 2024/25, which resulted in a pay award of 2.50% for all chief officers and deputy chief officers.
+The pay award for 2025/26 remains subject to negotiation and will be implemented once the relevant joint committees have reached an agreement.